KevinCurtisDev/Jessica_webapp/README.md

 Offline capability: Tested on an iphone 5s, iphone 8, sony xperia, samsung 8, and multiple desktops, laptops and tablets.
 Any page visited while online remained available offline when the site was reloaded.

 Native app experience: Tested on iphone 5s, iphone 8, sony xperia, samsung 8.
 The site downloaded with an app icon to each homescreen.
 The app launched with a splash screen displaying the app icon at the appropriate size.
 Once launched, the site displayed in the full size of the view window without the usual upper and lower browser bars.
-The top bar on each android device also changed to the color theme set, this feature didn't work for iphone models.
+The top bar on each android device also changed to the colour theme set, this feature didn't work for iphone models.

 ## Deployment